KATAMII/teach2give-interview/system-design_overview/README.md

 ### 4. How would you design the API rate limit?
 The API rate limiter allows one to make a particular number of API requests in a specified time.
 If the API request increases, it blocks the request for some time.
 #### Solution
-1. I would use a Redis cache to store the number of requests made by each user in the last 5 minutes.
+1.To design the API rate limiter, I would set a maximum request limit per second (e.g., 100 requests).
+Handling multiple requests involves queuing or rejecting them.
+I would use a Redis cache to store the number of requests made by each user in the last 5 minutes.
 If the number of requests exceeds the limit, I would block the request for 5 minutes.
-This will help in preventing abuse of the API and ensuring that the API is available for legitimate users.
+This approach helps prevent abuse of the API and ensures availability for legitimate users.
-2. I would use a Redis cache to store the number of requests made by each user in the